 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Feb 16, 2015, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Apr 24, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

-United.com is one of the easier places to search for award flights.
+United.com is one of the more accessible airline sites to search for award flights and premium cabin upgrades.

-#1: The Economy Class portion is on a United flight.
+- The economy class portion is on a United flight.

-United can’t waitlist you on partner flights, but it can move you from Economy to Business if an award seat opens up.
-They’ll do it free of charge since you’ve already paid the full business class price for your award.
+United can’t waitlist you on partner flights such as Lufthansa, but it can move you from economy to business if an award seat opens up.
+And they’ll do it for free if you’ve already paid the full business class price for your award.

-So in this situation, keep checking the award availability on United.com.
-If the flight you’re on opens up, you can call in and ask to be moved to the cabin you paid for.
+In this situation, keep checking award availability at United.com.
+If the flight you’re on opens up, call the MileagePlus Service Center at 800-421-4655 and ask to be moved to the cabin you paid for.

 Knowing these tips can make you feel more confident when you’re faced with choosing a mixed-cabin award in the future, with a reasonable hope of ending up in first or business class for your entire trip.